- A Diploma of Secondary Studies (DES) or academic background judged equivalent to the DES

 Deadline: March 1

-Our aim is to teach you how to plan spaces and select colours, fabrics etc. therefore we recommend that you avoid showing us interior design projects.
+We will teach you how to design interior spaces, therefore we recommend that you avoid showing us interior design projects.

 I have good grades, but I haven’t practiced drawing or taken an art class.
 Do I have a chance to be admitted?